 Do Know Best Places to Buy Cell Phones in Bangkok – There are three main places that everyone goes to buy a cell phone, two I recommend, one I do not.

 Do a Price Comparison – Don’t just buy the first phone you like from the first shop.
-There are hundreds of shops at MBK and a couple hundred at Fortune Town.
+There are hundreds of shops at MBK and almost as many at Fortune Town.
 Find a phone you like, then get competing prices from other stalls.
 If they know they’re competing against each other, they’ll often come down even more.

 Do Make Sure It’s New – If you’re looking for a new phone and shopping at a large mall like MBK or Fortune Town, make sure you are buying a new phone before you hand over your money.
 A new phone will come in an already shrink-wrapped box, (which they’ll open to test) and should also have all the applicable warranty cards.